Termination of Employment: Administrative and Professional

 A. Management Administrative and Professional

 After a decision has been made to terminate the employment of an individual in a management administrative and professional position, the immediate supervisor should prepare a memorandum that documents the situation.
-Approval for the action must be granted by the Vice President of Human Resources, or designee, the dean or senior management staff member, and the President.
+Approval for the action must be granted by the Vice President of Human Resources, or designee, the dean or senior management staff member, and the Executive Vice President of Student and University Affairs.
 Administrative supervisors must contact Human Resources for guidance on the process.
 Other executive vice presidents should be notified when applicable.

 The terms of separation may vary from employee to employee based on a variety of factors that include, but are not limited to, reasons for termination and length of the employee's service to the University.